Malawi women's national under-17 football team

-The Malawi women's national under-17 football team (Baby Scorchers), is a youth football team, which represents Malawi and is controlled by the Football Association of Malawi, the governing body for football in Malawi.
+The Malawi women's national under-17 football team, also known as the Baby Scorchers, is a youth football team which represents Malawi and is controlled by the Football Association of Malawi, the governing body for football in Malawi.
 The team's main objective is to qualify and play at the FIFA U-17 Women's World Cup and develop players for the main national team Scorchers.

 History

 The team made their COSAFA U-17 Girls' Championship debut in 2022 where they finished in third place.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.